FPGAwars/icestudio/README.md

 2. Download the [latest release](https://github.com/FPGAwars/icestudio/releases), unpack the zip and execute Icestudio

-NOTE: initially supported on Linux (32, 64), Windows and Mac.
+NOTE: initially supported on Linux, Windows and Mac.

 ## Videos